koszullab/metaTOR/README.md

 * The following non-pythonic librairies are **embedded** when installing `metator` with `pip`: [`louvain 0.3`](https://sourceforge.net/projects/louvain/files/GenericLouvain/) and [`leiden 1.3.0`](https://github.com/CWTSLeiden/networkanalysis).

+**Warning:** note that if you install `metator` with `pip`, this may upgrade/downgrade versions of the above dependencies and may cause conflicts with other softwares.

 ```sh
 # Install bowtie2, samtools, hmmer, prodigal and java-jdk:
 sudo apt update && sudo apt install bowtie2 samtools hmmer prodigal default-jdk